EasyFrame

 EasyFrame.init() Manually initialize

-EasyFrame.refresh() Re-scan DOM
+EasyFrame.refresh() Re-scan DOM (clears old child elements and styles)

 EasyFrame.version Library version